-Similarly to the flavoured water, why not add some herbs to your next cocktail?
-Hot day?
-Make a delicious cooling cocktail or mocktail to quench your thirst.
+Similar to the flavoured water idea, why not add some herbs to your next cocktail?
+If it’s a hot day, why not make a delicious cooling cocktail or mocktail to quench your thirst.

 The main base spirit for cocktails with herbs are either gin or vodka, as these pairings seem to work best with herbs.
 Although you could experiment with whatever you wanted.

 Have you tried some of these combinations?…